 mUbuzima will also improve the health system in manner to health problems and needs of the community

-mUbuzima

-CHW will take the global lead in Health for community health activities.
-They will use cell phones to improve their community activities so the health system can respond in effective and timely manner to health problems and needs of the community they serve.

-mUbuzima is the use of cell phones, computers and other devices to collect, store, analyze and disseminate information on community activities provided by Community Health Workers.CHW will submit monthly indicators and receive educational messages.

-In charge of CHW at health centers or District hospitals will monitor and analyze indicators to respond.Phone calls are free of charge for CHW. mUbuzima will allow:

-CHW to submit SIScom (Monthly reports) using IVR (making a phone call free of charge)

-Health Center/District officers to monitor, get reports and do analysis of data to make decisions at village, cell, sector and district level

-National level to monitor the performance of mUbuzima, get reports and do analysis to continuously improve community activities.

-Expected Results::

-CHW will receive education and key information messages to improve their knowledge and work as such

-Reports submitted will be immediately available at all levels.

-Data will be used to compare data from SISCOM and data submitted by the CHWs to facilitate the analysis.

-This concept note aims to introduce this mUbuzima into Community PBF payment of CHWs who are active to submit the monthy reports from their respective village in all districts to monitor those CHWs who are active and will be paid after each quarter.

 SUPPLY CHAIN 4CCM AND SUPERVISION OF CELL COORDINATORS

 SC4CCM is a learning project that identifies proven, simple, affordable solutions that can be scaled up to address unique supply chain challenges faced by community health workers (CHWs).
 In Rwanda, the project partnered with the Ministry of Health (MOH) Community Health Desk to conduct a baseline assessment in 2010 and to develop effective approaches to address the following gaps identified in the resupply process for the over 30,000 CHWs who manage lifesaving medicines and other health products in the country:

-The Cell Coordinators will visit all CHWs in their cell at least once per quarter and do a physical count of stock on hand and observe balance on stock cards and record whether the quantities match (or not); this requires physically visiting all CHWs in their homes to count their SOH and observe their stock cards.
-In order to be scored as meeting this indicator, the CHWs’ stock cards must be accurate for all products.

 Low product availability of five key CCM tracer drugs in stock on day of visit among CHWS

 No standard procedures for resupplying CHWs

 Transportation challenges and low motivation of CHWs to travel and collect supplies

+The Cell Coordinators will visit all CHWs in their cell at least once per quarter and do a physical count of stock on hand and observe balance on stock cards and record whether the quantities match (or not); this requires physically visiting all CHWs in their homes to count their SOH and observe their stock cards.
+In order to be scored as meeting this indicator, the CHWs’ stock cards must be accurate for all products.

 Why this indicator?